Kyleg142/localsage/README.md

 ![Platform](https://img.shields.io/badge/platform-Linux%20|%20macOS%20|%20Windows-red)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A **synchronous, Rich-powered CLI** for AI conversations, featuring **live Markdown rendering and LaTeX conversion.** All the clarity and structure of a modern web GUI, without ever leaving the shell.
+A **synchronous, Rich-powered CLI** for AI conversations.
+All the clarity and structure of a modern web GUI, without ever leaving the shell.
+Featuring **live Markdown rendering and LaTeX conversion**.

 ![Demo gif placeholder](path/to/demo.gif)
 *Asking GPT-OSS 20B for a rundown on `getopts`, saving, exiting, and reloading the session.*